softsys4ai/athena/README.md

     Script: adversarial_transformers/models.py
     Description:
     To create and train a weak defense you may use this script.
-To properly train a weak defense, first generate adversarial examples, load them, and provide them
+To properly train a weak defense, first generate adversarial examples, load them, and porovide them

     Command Line Arguments
     ----------------------